learning-zone/python-basics/README.md

 One of the more prominent alternative implementations is Jython, a Python implementation written in Java that utilizes the Java Virtual Machine (JVM).
 While CPython produces bytecode to run on the CPython VM, Jython produces Java bytecode to run on the JVM.

 Another is IronPython, written in C# and targeting the .NET stack.
-IronPython runs on Microsoft’s Common Language Runtime (CLR).
+IronPython runs on Microsoft's Common Language Runtime (CLR).

 As also pointed out in Why Are There So Many Pythons?, it is entirely possible to survive without ever touching a non-CPython implementation of Python, but there are advantages to be had from switching, most of which are dependent on your technology stack.